Zeroloop/slapcode/README.md

 Pre Release Notes
 -----------------
 1. Edit settings in the index.lasso file
+2. Export to local webroot as /slapcode
-2. Currently does not work as a lassoapp
+3. Currently does not work as a lassoapp
-3. Currently requires a local MySQL installation (no sqlite)
+4. Currently requires a local MySQL installation (no sqlite)
-4. Currently there is * zero * security
+5. Currently there is * zero * security
-5. There's a number of quirks:
+6. There's a number of quirks:
 	1. Some of the code editor behaviour needs to be improved
 	2. Other things just don't work (haven't been developed)